backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/ElasticBeanstalk DVA.md

 - This is **not great for prod** as the *database lifecycle is tied to the Beanstalk environment lifecycle*
 - The best for prod is to **separately create an RDS database** and refer it using environment variables.
 - **Decoupling RDS**:
-	- Create a snapshot of RDS DB (as a safeguard)
+	- *Create a snapshot* of RDS DB (as a safeguard)
 	- Go to the RDS console and **protect the RDS database from deletion**
 	- Create a *new Elastic Beanstalk environment, without RDS*, point your application (in the new EB) to existing RDS
 	- Perform a *CAME swap* (blue/green) or Route 53 update, confirm working
+	- Before terminating the old Elastic Beanstalk environment, *remove its security group rule first before proceeding*.
+If the existing security group rule is not removed then it hinders the deletion of the old environment.
 	- *Terminate the old environment* (**RDS won't be deleted** since we have a delete protection)
 	- The CloudFormation stack won't be deleted since the RDS was protected from delete.
 	- *Delete CloudFormation stack* (in DELETE_FAILED state)